SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 #### requests

+Demands & requests are ways to realize the strategies to meet our needs.
-Demands accept only submission or rebellion as a reaction.
+Demands want the strategy to happen no matter the persons reaction to the request, enacting sanctions such as criticism, anger, guilt-tripping etc. if not met, ergo accept only submission or rebellion as a reaction.
 Requests require the requestee to engage in an NVC process with the persons reaction to the request, even if negative In addtion, requests may fail if they are not positive (i.e. not don't do X), clear&precise, and actionable.

+##### reflection

+If you are not sure what the person heard you say (it may be different from what you think you said), requesting a reflection is often useful.
+A reflection takes the form "What did you just hear me say?" or similar.

 ## too charged